JasonFriedman/starter-hugo-academic/content/event/event2/index.md

 ---
+abstract: |-
-abstract: We held a one-day workshop on the topic of Motor Learning and its Relationship with Motor Recovery after Brain Injury.
+  We held a one-day workshop on the topic of Motor Learning and its Relationship with Motor Recovery after Brain Injury.
-Vidoes from the event are available in the link below on youtube
+  Videos from the event are available in the link below on youtube
 slides: ""
 url_pdf: ""
 summary: A one-day workshop on the connection between motor learning and motor recovery